drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Template for Mimicking the Phe-Phe Moiety
 *[Moiety]: Fragments, functional groups or portions of chemical compounds.

-A six membered ring scaffold with two 1,3 substituents was imagined as a candidate template for mimicking the 8 &#8491; distance to unravel the phenyl rings of Phe-7 and Phe-8.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/template-for-mimicking-phe-phe-moiety-f92b5bbb'><i class='fa fa-play' aria-hidden='true'></i></button>A six membered ring scaffold with two 1,3 substituents was imagined as a candidate template for mimicking the 8 &#8491; distance to unravel the phenyl rings of Phe-7 and Phe-8.
 *[nce]: New Chemical Entity: a compound not previously described.